emersion/mako/README.md

 `mako` will run automatically when a notification is emitted.
-This happens via DBus-activation, so you don't really need to explicitly start it up (this also allows delaying its startup time and speed up system startup).
+This happens via D-Bus activation, so you don't really need to explicitly start it up (this also allows delaying its startup time and speed up system startup).

 If you have several notification daemons installed though, you might want to